Amazon Stock Analysis, Valuation (NASDAQ:AMZN)

 Should you buy AMZN stock?

-- The operating cash flow looks good at 17.8 times the net income.
+- The company has an operating cash flow which is 2.9396 times the net income.

 Should you sell AMZN stock?

-- The AMZN stock currently trades at a PE of 187, which is expensive, compared to the industry average of 19.8.
+- The AMZN stock currently trades at a PE of 174.2, which is expensive, compared to the sector average of 21.4.